Organization Development & Change

-The Human Resource and Change Leaders we educate have a strong interdisciplinary foundation to assume multiple leadership roles capable of working at the intersection of people, strategy, technology and change.
-Candidates learn how to partner with other leaders in organizations to understand how to lead change; how their strategy, systems and processes are functioning and can be improved; what talent issues and opportunities need to be managed for success; and how HR and learning processes can be applied to enhance organization performance.
+The Organization Development and Change leaders we educate have a strong interdisciplinary foundation to assume multiple leadership roles capable of working at the intersection of people, strategy, technology and change.
+Candidates learn how to partner with other leaders in organizations to understand how to lead change; how their strategy, systems and processes are functioning and can be improved; what talent issues and opportunities need to be managed for success; and how learning processes can be applied to enhance organization performance.
 Learn more in our information session video.
-This program prepares students for a wide range of roles in Talent, Change and Performance Leadership.
+This program prepares students for a wide range of roles in change and performance leadership.
 Through this degree, graduates will:

-- Be able to integrate HR and Change principles and practices to solve organization problems
+- Be able to integrate organization development and change principles and practices to solve organization problems

 - Understand how organizations operate, talent fits in and effectiveness is managed